 My name is Ben GIRGIS and I’m in YQ Road Crew.
 I’m in my third year in Christian Ministry with a focus on youth min and childhood studies.
 I grew up in Toronto, ON and am excited to meet all on our road trips heading to all the different youth groups!

 Hi everyone!
 My name is Katelyn.
 I am from Muenster, SK and in my third year of study in the Education program at Briercrest/MSU.
 This year, I am part of the Road Crew for the Youth Quake team!
 This means I get to travel around to different churches and youth groups, hang out, and share a bit about this year’s YQ event.
 I am so excited for what this year’s YQ has in store, and I love being able to share those plans and get pumped with you all!
 I look forward to hopefully seeing familiar faces at the event and joining in on all the fun of YQ!

-For three days experience what life as a student at Briercrest College is like
+Experience what life as a student at Briercrest College is like.